Chauvin could face decadeslong sentence in Floyd's death - WTMJ

 With good behavior, Chauvin could get out on parole after serving about two-thirds of his sentence.

+Before the sentencing, the judge denied Chauvin’s request for a new trial.
+Defense attorney Eric Nelson had argued that the intense publicity tainted the jury pool and that the trial should have been moved away from Minneapolis.

-Floyd’s family members, including two brothers and a nephew, were expected to give statements in court.
+Floyd’s family members, including two brothers and a nephew, were expected to give statements in court at the sentencing.

-It was unclear whether Chauvin would take the opportunity to speak at his sentencing.
+It was unclear whether Chauvin would break his long silence and speak at his sentencing.
 Some experts expressed doubt he would say anything because of the risk his words could be used against him in the federal case.
-No trial date for that case has been set.
+No date for that trial has been set.

 But Brandt said Chauvin could say a few words without getting into legal trouble.
 “I think it’s his chance to tell the world, ‘I didn’t intend to kill him,’” the attorney said.
 “If I was him, I think I would want to try and let people know that I’m not a monster.”